JagroopSinghGill/Business-Expansion-Prediction/README.md

 # Business-Expansion-Prediction

-Now days, most of the
-information published on the Web is published on social media platforms and represented through social networks such as Facebook or Twitter, to name only the main ones.
-Startup companies are flooding the Information Technology market day by day.2018 holds a lot of challenges for business growth and expansion, and smart
-CEOs and investors should position themselves for a highly volatile year.
+Nowadays, most of the information published on the Web is published on social media platforms and represented through social networks such as Facebook or Twitter, to name only the main ones.
+Startup companies are flooding the Information Technology market day by day.
+2018 holds a lot of challenges for business growth and expansion, and smart CEOs and investors should position themselves for a highly volatile year.
 Companies are looking up for their business expansion for better revenue.
 Companies do a lot of analysis on customer feedback but it is not sufficient enough to gather sufficient information to decide where to put their next checkpoints.

-A better and responsive system is required to suggest new location based on user experience on social webs.
+A better and responsive system is required to suggest new locations based on user experience on social webs.
 It will save a huge amount of time and work required to store and process a large number of user feedback and reviews.
 Our system is based on people’s tweets.
-Data mining from twitter and plot then on a map scanning through an algorithm and find out the user interest in company and based on that suggesting a new location to the company to expand their business.
-It is will help the organizations to predict the best location for the product to launch.
+Data mining from twitter and plotting them on a map scanning through an algorithm and finding out the user interest in company and based on that suggesting a new location for the company to expand their business.
+It is will help the organizations to predict the best locations for the product to launch.

+# Architecture

+For this project we wanted to get the output if there is a positive response from people about a certain product or a brand and how much is the response about the product.
+To get this we used social networking platform Twitter as the source of data.
+Now with the machine learning the tweets that are collected are divided into positive, neutral and negative.
+The tweets that are fetched are stored in the database.
+Then the data is evaluated and classified among the positive negative and neutral options.
+Then the locations from which the tweets have been generated are mapped on the world map using Google API and this happens in real time.
+This way we get to know which part of the world is giving what sort of response.
+The mapped tweets show the density of tweets which area has maximum response about the product.
+This helps the new upcoming businesses to decide on what area could be best for the launch of the product.